rollerworks/search/UPGRADE-2.0.md

 ## Doctrine DBAL

-* `Rollerworks\Component\Search\Doctrine\Dbal\StrategySupportedConversion::getConversionStrategy`
+* The `Rollerworks\Component\Search\Doctrine\Dbal\StrategySupportedConversion::getConversionStrategy`
-  method not must return an integer.
-And requires a return-type is set.
+  method must now return an integer (and is enforced with a return-type).

 UPGRADE FROM 2.0-ALPHA2 to 2.0-ALPHA5
 =====================================